cslab-hub/vizaod/README.md

 # Workflow

-The following sections describe the intended workflow.
+The following sections describe the intended workflow for the SSODViz application.

 ## General

-Since the application is intended to be used as a verification tool for semi-supervised object detection we assume that you
+Since this application is intended to be used as a verification tool for semi-supervised object detection, we assume that you want to verify the annotations that your model predicted.

+Note that this application uses a specific CSV format for the annotations.
+Therefore, it comes with a conversion tool that can convert the common [COCO JSON](https://cocodataset.org/#format-data) into [the CSV format used by this application](#conversion-from-coco-json-to-csv).

 ## Configuration